vartanbeno/go-reddit/README.md

 The package design is heavily inspired from [Google's GitHub API client](https://github.com/google/go-github) and [DigitalOcean's API client](https://github.com/digitalocean/godo).

+## Contributing

+Contributions are welcome!
+For any bug reports/feature requests, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.